-- Ensure you have cleaned the fitting and the pipe for best results, even with self-cleaning flux. - Do not over-do the flux it will not improve quality and will lead to runs.
+- Ensure you have cleaned the fitting and the pipe for best results, even when using self-cleaning flux. - Do not over-do the flux it will not improve quality and will lead to solder runs. - Ensure that the flame is not too fierce to burn the fitting and the wall. - Heat the pipe outside the fitting to get some heat in to the pipe, before putting heat on the fitting. - Ensure 1 small touchpoint when applying solder.
+Lead-Free Solder only. - Do not wipe solder whilst it is still molten with a cloth or brush, as this will lose marks. - Wipe pipe and fitting with a damp cloth after soldering to remove excess flux.

-- Ensure that the flame is not too fierce to burn the fitting and the wall.
-Heat the pipeoutside the fitting to get some heat into it, before putting heat on the fitting. - Ensure 1 touchpoint when applying solder.
-Lead-Free Solder only - Do not wipe solder whilst it is still molten with a cloth or brush, as this will lose marks. - Wipe pipe and fitting with a damp cloth after soldering to remove excess flux. - Do not polish the joints with abrasive cloths etc.
+• Do not polish the joints with abrasive cloths etc.